RyenJuan/capstone-code/README.md

 </ol>

 <h2>Future Tasks</h2>
-A lot of these files were written in a hurry to collect data as most of us do not plan on working on this after Capstone Day so there are a lot of additional tasks to improve the readability, functionality, and modularity.
+A lot of these files were written in a hurry to collect data as most of us cannot work on this after Capstone Day so there are a lot of additional tasks to improve the readability, functionality, and modularity.
 <br></br>
 <ul>
   <li>Combine main.py and graph.py into a single python file that runs collects data, exports it, and graphs it​</li>